scalameta/mdoc/docs/readme.md

 - fast edit/preview workflow: each markdown file is compiled into a single source file and executed as a single program.
-- variable injection: use variables like `@@VERSION@` to make sure the documentation always shows the latest version.
+- variable injection: instead of hardcoding constants, use variables like `@@VERSION@` to make sure the documentation remains up-to-date.
 - extensible: library APIs expose hooks to customize rendering of code fences.
 - good error messages: compile errors and crashes are reported with positions of the original markdown source.